mjibril/react-crud-admin/README.md

 ### Example

-The file containing the example used here is available
+The file containing the example used here is available at [link](https://github.com/mjibril/react-crud-admin/blob/master/doc_example.js)